GD Project · Environmental Well-being

 Urban green cover in Mumbai has declined significantly

-Mumbai's green cover has been shrinking at an accelerating rate due to construction, road expansion, and commercial development.
 Areas like Dharavi, Kurla and Govandi have less than 3% green cover — far below the WHO recommendation of 9m² per person.

 Source: BMC Green Development Report; UNEP City Biodiversity Index